 - Do not give any information away.
 The caller may pretend to be a fellow homeschool mom and ask seemingly innocent questions.
 Just remember that they are probably trying to get you to say something to use against you or fellow homeschoolers.

 - Try to take notes.
 If the caller reveals any information during the call, try to record the conversation as much as possible.
-It will come in handy when you file a police report.
+It may come in handy if you choose to file a police report.

 - Notify HSLDA.
 It’s always a good idea to call the Home School Legal Defense Association with any concerns you may have.